How to Clean Maple Sap Buckets

 bleach bottle in front of a sink filling with water

-What should I use to Clean Sap Buckets?
+What You’ll Need to Clean Sap Buckets

 We recommend creating a cleaning bath for your sap buckets by adding bleach and hot water to a utility sink.
-Our utility sink holds about 18 gallons of water total, so we fill it less than half-way (about 5-6 gallons of water) and add about 3-4 cups of bleach to the water.
+Our utility sink holds about 18 gallons of water total, so we fill it less than halfway (about 5-6 gallons of water) and add about 3-4 cups of bleach to the water.

 One gallon = 16 cups, 5 gallons = 80 cups